 As you can see, with the above theme, widgets can be added to the sidebar area of two different page templates (Main Sidebar and Showcase Sidebar) and three different Footer areas (Footer Area One, Footer Area Two, Footer Area Three) …

-(Some WordPress themes let you add widgets to your site’s footer area)
+(Some themes let you add widgets to your site’s footer)

 How Can I See My Widgets?

-To access the Widgets area go to Appearance > Widgets …
+The Widgets area is located inside your WordPress dashboard by going to Appearance > Widgets …

-This brings up the Widgets section in your web browser …
+This loads the Widgets screen in your browser window …

-The Widgets screen displays a list of all the widgets that are currently available for use on your site.
+The Widgets section displays all the widgets that are currently available for use on your site.

 On the right-hand side of the window, you can see your “active” widgets …

-(Activate or deactivate widgets using drag and drop)
+(Activate or deactivate widgets using drag & drop)

-Available widgets can be activated or deactivated using drag & drop.
+Available widgets can be made Active or Inactive using drag & drop.

-Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. immediately become available for use on your site.
+Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. instantly become activated for use.

-In addition, your Widgets area includes an Inactive Widgets section that lets you remove any widgets that you no longer want actively displayed on your site.
-Inactive widgets retain their pre-configured settings.
+Your Widgets screen also includes an Inactive Widgets section that lets you remove any widgets that you no longer want actively displayed on your website.
+Inactive widgets do not lose their pre-configured settings.

-These widgets are available in the default WordPress theme right out of the box and display items like Recent Posts, Archives, Categories, etc. to visitors …
+These widgets are available in the default WordPress theme right out of the box and display items like Search, Archives, Categories, etc. to your site visitors …

-(Installing WP plugins can sometimes add new widgets to your Widgets section!)
+(Installing WP plugins can sometimes add new widgets to your Widgets admin area!)

-WordPress widgets are great because you can easily insert, activate, deactivate, reorder and remove them all right inside your Widgets area using simple drag & drop …
+WP widgets are great because you can easily insert, activate, deactivate, reorder and delete them all within your Widgets section using simple drag and drop …

-Drag and drop lets you easily reconfigure the order and layout of your widgetized sections.
+Using drag-and-drop lets you easily rearrange the layout and order of your site’s widgetized sections.

 For example, take a look at the image below.
-In this example site, the widgets have already been configured to display:
+In this example site, the widgets have already been configured to display the following: